balenaltd/handbook/Security-guidelines.md

     * Use global {npm,pip,cargo} installs with extreme caution.
 They are not checked by anyone
 * Do not install browser extensions except for absolutely essential ones
     * Most require full access to website data.
 Trivial to grab passwords and other data if any of them gets compromised
     * Verify the author of extensions is a reputable entity.
-I (petrosagg) trust:
+Some extensions that can be trusted:
         * Facebook Container (from Mozilla)
-        * Octa (planned replacement of passpack in balena)
         * uBlock Origin
         * papagal (self authored)